MMathisLab/FreelyMovingVR4Mice/docs/Installation/installSumUp.md

 ## Install DLCliveGUI
 You will also need to install DLCliveGUI on a separate conda environment (call this environment dlclive_gui) you can find installation instructions on how to do this [here](https://github.com/DeepLabCut/DeepLabCut-live-GUI/blob/master/docs/install.md).
 However, you will want to use a tensorflow 2.x version since the model that we use for the tracking was made with tensorflow 2.
+Ensure that you also have the correct version of CUDA and cudnn installed on this conda environment for the tensorflow version that you are using.

-you can then start the gui by typing ```dlclivegui``` when in the dlclive_gui envrioment.
+you can then start the gui by typing ```dlclivegui``` when in the dlclive_gui environment.

 ## Getting Started